H.Y.C.Y.BH

 "H.Y.C.Y.BH" (an acronym for "Have You Checked Your Butthole") is a song by Australian musical comedian Tom Cardy.
 It was taken from his debut EP, Artificial Intelligence, which was released on 6 August 2021.
 Written, recorded, and produced solely by Cardy, the song was debuted on TikTok.
 "H.Y.C.Y.BH" received praise from music critics and ranked at No. 11 on Triple J's Hottest 100 of 2021.

 Background and release

 "H.Y.C.Y.BH" was recorded in July 2021 in Cardy's home studio during the creation of his debut EP Artificial Intelligence.
 It was debuted on TikTok, with an accompanying music video being uploaded to YouTube on 3 July which showed Cardy performing the song in his home studio.
 A metal keyring promoting the song was made available following the EP's release.

 Composition

-"H.Y.C.Y.BH" is written in the key of B minor with a tempo of 120 BPM.
+"H.Y.C.Y.BH" is written in the key of C minor with a tempo of 120 BPM.